Chapter

 What does John 7:52 mean?

-The Pharisees have attempted to have Jesus arrested (John 7:32).
-However, the men sent on this mission came back commenting on how unique Jesus' words were (John 7:46).
-This sends the Pharisees into a rage—they are incensed at the idea that anyone could doubt their opinions.
-In more or less direct terms, these religious authorities claim that anyone who disagrees with them must, by definition, be wrong (John 7:48).
-And, those who lack their level of knowledge are cursed into spiritual error (John 7:49).
+The Pharisees attempted to have Jesus arrested (John 7:32).
+However, men sent on this mission came back commenting on how unique Jesus' words were (John 7:46).
+This sends the Pharisees into a rage.
+They are incensed that anyone could doubt their opinions.
+In direct terms, these religious authorities claim that anyone who disagrees with them must, by definition, be wrong (John 7:48).
+They claim those who lack their level of knowledge are cursed into spiritual error (John 7:49).
 However, one of their own, Nicodemus (John 3:1–2), points out that Jesus should be given a fair hearing before being dismissed as a fraud (John 7:51).
-Rather than accepting their own law, which makes that very demand (Exodus 23:1; Deuteronomy 1:16–17; Proverbs 18:13), the other Pharisees turn on him.
+Rather than accepting their own law, which makes that very demand (Exodus 23:1; Deuteronomy 1:16–17; Proverbs 18:13), the other Pharisees turn on Nicodemus.

-The comment about Nicodemus being from Galilee is meant to be an insult.
-As prior verses showed, the Pharisees considered themselves well above the common people, mostly by virtue of their education.
-However, there was a cultural basis to this, as well.
-Most of the Pharisees were from the (relatively) urban Jerusalem, and they instinctively saw people from the surrounding (relatively) rural areas as backwards, low-class hicks.
+Remarking about Nicodemus and Galilee is meant to be an insult.
+As this passage shows, Jerusalem's Pharisees considered themselves well above the common people.
+This was mostly by virtue of education.
+However, there was also a cultural basis.
+Most Pharisees were from the relatively urban Jerusalem area.
+They instinctively saw people from the surrounding, more rural areas, as backwards low-class peasants.
 Suggesting that Nicodemus is "from Galilee, too," is the equivalent of calling him a rube or insulting his family.
-This is how hatefully arrogant the Pharisees are with respect to Jesus: they are willing to ignore their own laws while calling each other names.
+This is how hatefully arrogant the Pharisees are with respect to Jesus: they ignore their own laws while calling each other names.

 Expand